adaptive-intelligent-robotics/QDax/README.md

 ```
 Installing QDax via ```pip``` installs a CPU-only version of JAX by default.
 To use QDax with NVidia GPUs, you must first install [CUDA, CuDNN, and JAX with GPU support](https://github.com/google/jax#installation).

-However, we also provide and recommend using either Docker, Singularity or conda environments to use the repository which by default provides GPU support.
+However, we also provide and recommend using either Docker or conda environments to use the repository which by default provides GPU support.
 Detailed steps to do so are available in the [documentation](https://qdax.readthedocs.io/en/latest/installation/).

 ## Basic API Usage
 For a full and interactive example to see how QDax works, we recommend starting with the tutorial-style [Colab notebook](./examples/mapelites.ipynb).
 It is an example of the MAP-Elites algorithm used to evolve a population of controllers on a chosen Brax environment (Walker by default).